Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 Regarding \somename, measurements of the Fe abundance become much more difficult, although not impossible.
 For the high-$z$ \somename we considered, only four of them have estimations of Fe/O, yet all with large uncertainties.
 While the Fe abundance of the Sunburst Arc is derived from the optical Fe line, \feiii$\lambda 4658$ \citep{welch_sba_2024}, all other sources have different ways of estimating their Fe abundances.
-For GS\_3073 at $z=5.55$, \citet{ji2024} use high-ionization Fe lines including [Fe\,{\sc iv}]$\lambda \lambda 2829,2835$ and [Fe\,{\sc vii}]$\lambda 6087$ to estimate the Fe abundance, assuming the depletion of Fe at the locations of these different species are the same.
+For GS\_3073 at $z=5.55$, \citet{ji2024} use high-ionization Fe lines including [Fe\,{\sc iv}]$\lambda \lambda 2829,2835$ and [Fe\,{\sc vii}]$\lambda 6087$ to estimate the Fe abundance.
 However, these Fe lines are blended with Mg\,{\sc ii}] and [Ca\,{\sc v}], respectively, in the low-resolution NIRSpec PRISM spectrum, and thus \citet{ji2024} can only make a rough estimation assuming a range of contamination.
 The lower limit in Fe/O for GS\_3073 makes it compatible with the local galaxies and \hii\ regions.
-For GS\_9422 at $z=5.94$, \citet{tacchella2024} use the detection of another high-ionization Fe line, [Fe\,{\sc v}]$\lambda 4227$, in the NIRSpec PRISM spectrum (and potentially in the medium-resolution NIRSpec G395M spectrum), which has an ionization potential similar to that of \heii.
+For GS\_9422 at $z=5.94$, \citet{tacchella2024} use the detection of another high-ionization Fe line, [Fe\,{\sc v}]$\lambda 4227$, in the NIRSpec PRISM spectrum (and potentially in the medium-resolution NIRSpec G395M spectrum).
 Notably, GS\_9422 has a gas-phase Fe/O compatible or higher than the solar value, tracing the low-metallicity tail of the distribution of local galaxies studied by \citet{izotov2006}.
 Finally, for GS-z9-0 at $z=9.43$, GN-z11 at $z=10.6$, and GHZ2 at $z=12.34$, the Fe abundances reported by \citet{Nakane_gnz11_2024,Nakane_2025} are the \textit{stellar} abundances and rely on continuum fitting of the rest-frame UV spectra obtained with \jwst/NIRSpec medium-resolution ($R\sim 1000$) and low-resolution ($R\sim 100$) spectra.
 This approach assumes the whole UV continuum is dominated by young stellar populations, whereas the AGN-like UV lines and extremely high densities ($n>10^9~{\rm cm}^{-3}$, i.e. BLR-like) indicate the presence of an AGN in GN-z11 \citep{maiolino_nature_gnz11_2024}.
 Regardless, as shown by \citet{ji_gnz11_2024} and \citet{Nakane_gnz11_2024,Nakane_2025}, the continuum excess observed in the UV spectrum of GN-z11 would also imply an enhanced \textit{nebular} Fe abundance if one interprets the UV continuum as being dominated by an AGN accretion disk.
-If we adopt the measurement of \citet{Nakane_gnz11_2024} and consider the Fe/O as the stellar abundance, GN-z11 would have a super-solar Fe/O only $\sim 430$ Myr after the Big Bang.
-In fact, both GS\_9422 and GN-z11 would not have sufficient time for the enrichment by the main population of the Type Ia SNe.
-Thus, one needs to invoke either small range enrichment (e.g., within a single proto star cluster) by a few early Type Ia SNe \citep[for a delay time as short as 30 Myr, see][]{Greggio_1983}, or enrichment by PISNe or HNe \citep{Nakane_2025}.
-Either of the enrichment scenarios would imply the enrichment time of Fe is comparable or even earlier than the enrichment time of N. Overall, despite the different assumptions involved, the Fe/O of \somename might still be consistent with the distribution of local metal-poor galaxies.